-Dozier spent 17 years as an award-winning CBS News foreign and national security correspondent from 1993 to 2010, covered intelligence for The Associated Press from 2010 to 2014, national security for The Daily Beast from 2014 to 2017 and 2018 to 2019, and served as executive editor of the intelligence-focused media startup The Cipher Brief from 2017 to 2018.
+She spent 17 years as an award-winning CBS News foreign and national security correspondent, then covered intelligence for The Associated Press, national security for The Daily Beast, and served as executive editor of the intelligence-focused media startup The Cipher Brief.

-She also held the 2014-2015 Gen. Omar Bradley Chair at the U.S. Army War College, Penn State Law and Dickinson College—the first journalist and first woman in that post, sharing lessons of how media coverage shapes national security policy from the Vietnam War to WikiLeaks.
+Dozier held the 2014-2015 Gen. Omar Bradley Chair at the U.S. Army War College, Penn State Law and Dickinson College—the first journalist and first woman in that post, sharing lessons of how media coverage shapes national security policy.

-Prior to Dozier’s fourteen-year-career at CBS News, her reporting was featured in The Washington Post, The San Francisco Chronicle, Monitor Radio, and Voice of America, and she anchored news programs for the BBC World Service from Bush House in London.
+In Dozier’s early career as a freelance reporter in Cairo, Egypt, her work was featured in The Washington Post, The San Francisco Chronicle, Monitor Radio, and Voice of America.
+She later anchored news programs for the BBC World Service in London.